Biography for Dr. Michael J.S. Belton

 His current cometary research seeks to extend these discoveries and he is using observation of different molecules and dust to gain deeper insight into the properties of these regions of activity.
 He has also helped to develop a concept for a kinetic impactor to explore the regions below the cometary surface.
 To further these interests he participated as deputy principal investigator on the ill-fated CONTOUR mission and participated, in the same role, in the

-and EPOXI Discovery Missions of Opportunity.
+and DIXI(EPOXI) Discovery Missions of Opportunity.

-In terms of service to the community Belton is a past chair of the Division for Planetary Sciences of the American Astronomical Society.
+(AAS) and for a short period was a vice-president of the AAS.
 Most recently he chaired the first "decadal" study of Solar System Exploration for the National Research Council and a NASA Workshop on the "Scientific Requirements for Mitigation of Hazardous Comets and Asteroids."

-He has published over 200 articles on research topics in planetary science (see detailed
+He has published over 290 articles on research topics in planetary science (see detailed

 bibliography) and, in 1995, he was awarded the Gerard P. Kuiper Prize in Planetary Science by the American Astronomical Society.
 Also in recognition of his work, minor planet 3498 has been named for him.